 Tailoring your resume for each position you apply to is one of the 10 resume writing commandments, and should be something you do regardless of whether or not you’re having issues fitting your experience onto one page.

-Every job you apply for — even within the same industry — will have different requirements, qualifications, and necessary skill sets.
+Every job you apply for — even within the same industry — will have different requirements and qualifications.
 Whenever you apply for a new job, your resume should change to reflect these requirements.

-For example, service sector jobs can teach highly valuable professional skills.
-However, if you’re applying for a marketing job, including information about your experience waiting tables isn’t relevant and will make your resume look overcrowded.
+For example, service sector jobs can teach highly valuable soft skills.
+However, if you’re applying for a marketing job, including information about your experience waiting tables isn’t relevant and will weaken your resume.

-Remove anything that isn’t directly relevant in order to condense your experience down to the minimal amount of information that it takes to demonstrate your qualifications, your resume will attract more interviews.
+Remove anything that isn’t directly related to the position.
+If you can condense your experience into the minimal amount of information necessary to demonstrate your qualifications, your resume will attract more interviews.

-Additionally, look at the job listing to see how much experience is required for the position.
-If the company is looking for a candidate with 4 years of experience, don’t waste space listing 8 years of your professional history.
-It’s much better to be concise and highly targeted with your resume than it is to give employers a broad brush overview of your experience.
+You can also look at the job listing to see how much experience is required.
+If the company is looking for a candidate with four years of experience, don’t waste space listing eight years of your professional history.

 Have all the language on your resume finely tuned, but still can’t fit everything on one page?
 Try adjusting the design of your resume.